-Hot flushes, mood swings, weight gain – for some women, menopause symptoms are far from easy to navigate but a new book, by two respected US dieticians, says simple diet and lifestyle changes can help.
+Hot flushes, mood swings, weight gain, brain fog – for some women, menopause symptoms are far from easy to navigate but a recent book, by two respected US dieticians, says simple diet and lifestyle changes can help.

 The Menopause Diet Plan: A Natural Guide to Managing Hormones, Health, and Happiness (£9.99; Penguin) aims to use the latest science – and diet and lifestyle advice – to bring relief to perimenopausal and menopausal women everywhere.